Quantum state engineering by steering in the presence of errors: Acknowledgments

 \section{Acknowledgments}

 We thank Samuel Morales, Artem Sapozhnikov, Ronen Eldan, Markus Fröb, and Ofer Zeitouni for useful discussions.
-The work was supported by the Deutsche Forschungsgemeinschaft (DFG): Project No. 277101999 -- TRR 183 (Project C01) and Grants No. EG 96/13-1 and No. GO 1405/6-1, the Helmholtz International Fellow Award, and the Israel Binational Science Foundation-- National Science Foundation through award DMR-2037654.
+The work was supported by the Deutsche Forschungsgemeinschaft (DFG): Project No. 277101999 -- TRR 183 (Project B02) and Grants No. EG 96/13-1 and No. GO 1405/6-1, the Helmholtz International Fellow Award, and the Israel Binational Science Foundation-- National Science Foundation through award DMR-2037654.
+EMG, IVG, and YG are grateful to Departamento de F{\'i}sica, FCFM, University of Chile (Santiago) for hospitality during the final stage of this work.
+EMG. and IVG also acknowledge the support by the European Commission under the EU Horizon 2020 MSCA-RISE-2019 program (Project 873028 HYDROTRONICS).

 \begin{widetext}